mauri870/ransomware/README.md

 Put the binaries on a correct windows test environment, start the server by double click or run then on the terminal.
 It will wait for the malware contact and persist the id/encryption keys

-When double click on `ransomware.exe` binary it will run on background, walking interesting directories and encrypting all files that match the interesting file extensions using AES-256-CFB, recreating then with encrypted content and a custom extension(.encrypted by default) and create a READ_TO_DECRYPT.html file on desktop
+When double click on `ransomware.exe` binary it will run on background, walking interesting directories and encrypting all files that match the interesting file extensions using AES-256-CTR and a random IV, recreating then with encrypted content and a custom extension(.encrypted by default) and create a READ_TO_DECRYPT.html file on desktop

 In theory, for decrypt your files you need send an amount of BTC to the attacker's wallet, followed by a contact sending your ID(located on the file created on desktop).
 If your payment was confirmed, the attacker possibly will return your encryption key and the `unlocker.exe` and you can use then to recover your files.
 This exchange can be accomplished in several ways.